 Ease of use: Though the album editor has several tools for adjust layouts and tweaking embellishments, the system is fairly simple to get to grips with.

 Customizability: High.
-Even with the supposedly low-fuss Simple Path, you can easily pick photo configurations you prefer based on dozens of preset layouts that mix and match picture sizes and text boxes for captioning.
+You can easily pick photo configurations you prefer based on dozens of preset layouts that mix and match picture sizes and text boxes for captioning.

-Upload sources: Hard drive, Facebook, Instagram, Shutterfly; this is a bona fide photo storage service too.
+Upload sources: Hard drive, Google Photos, Facebook, Instagram, Shutterfly; this is a bona fide photo storage service too.

 Delivery time: Three to seven business days.